frakturfreak/neo-article/README.markdown

 ## Other Versions (for pdfLaTeX)

-The delivered version for the DTK had to use pdfLaTeX; it can be found unter the [abgabe tag](http://github.com/alt/neo-article/tree/abgabe).
+The actual delivered version for the DTK had to use pdfLaTeX; it can be found unter the [abgabe tag](http://github.com/alt/neo-article/tree/abgabe).
 A slightly better version *may* be aviable in the `pdflatex` branch.